Accomplishments & Priorities

 Legislation is a team effort, and I’ve enthusiastically supported the work of my colleagues including investing in education, transportation, and affordable housing; accelerating our transition to clean energy; making our schools safer; expanding mental health access; standing up for the rights of every Coloradan – voting rights, reproductive rights, rights to self expression, and more; reforming our criminal justice system; and protecting the clean air, clean water, and beautiful open spaces that make Colorado such a special place to live.

 For my part, I’ve focused most of my efforts on health care reform, fiscal reform, climate change, and election systems.
-I’m most proud of my work on more robust cost transparency requirements for hospitals, a reinsurance program to reduce health insurance premiums on the individual market, a prescription drug affordability board, stronger consumer protections at free-standing emergency departments, increased supports and protections for renters and utility customers, improved prevention and treatment for substance use disorders, initiatives to combat climate change, and multiple innovative democracy reforms.
+I’m most proud of my work on more robust cost transparency requirements for hospitals, a reinsurance program to reduce health insurance premiums on the individual market, a prescription drug affordability board, advancement of value-based payments and integration in primary care, stronger consumer protections at free-standing emergency departments, increased supports and protections for renters and utility customers, improved prevention and treatment for substance use disorders, initiatives to combat climate change, regulation of toxic air contaminants, and multiple innovative democracy reforms.

 I believe health care is a human right.
 We have made tremendous progress reducing the cost of health insurance by increasing transparency, curbing outrageous billing practices, and reforming insurance markets to address some of the highest cost risk pools and regions.
 Moving forward, we must build on this progress to bring about a transition from fee-for-service “sick care” to a health care system that pays providers for value, not volume.